 - a.
-Section 1002 requires that within thirty (30 days) of failing to meet any of the deadlines in the project schedule determined by the Secretary as being needed for the completion of a feasibility study, the District Engineer will submit to the non-Federal sponsor a report detailing why the District Engineer failed to meet the deadline and a revised schedule reflecting amended deadlines for the feasibility study. - b.
+Section 1002 requires that within thirty (30 days) of failing to meet any of the deadlines in the project schedule determined by the Secretary as being needed for the completion of a feasibility study, the district engineer will submit to the NFS a report detailing why the district engineer failed to meet the deadline and a revised schedule reflecting amended deadlines for the feasibility study. - b.
 Annual Reporting.
 By 5 August of each year, the RIT will provide CECW-P a comprehensive list of vertically aligned study schedules from its respective major subordinate command.